shameekagarwal/shameekagarwal.github.io/_posts/2024-03-02-low-level-design.md

 - "originator" - the object whose state is captured
 - "memento" - the snapshot / the state which was captured
 - "caretaker" - the object that holds the memento
-- since `getState` is private, outside classes like for e.g. the caretaker cannot call `getState`, only the originator can
+- since `getState` is private, outside classes like caretaker cannot call `getState`, only the originator can

 <details>
 <summary>code example</summary>